unbit/uwsgi-docs/Snippets.rst

 will check for python modules changes every 2 seconds and eventually restart the instance.

+And again:

-Hey, use it only in development...
+.. warning:: Use this only in development.